Treatments and drugsBy Mayo Clinic Staff

 Other services that may benefit the child and the family include:

-- Individual psychological counseling
+- Individual and family psychological counseling

 - Education of parents and caregivers about the condition

 The American Academy of Child and Adolescent Psychiatry, the American Psychiatric Association and the American Professional Society on the Abuse of Children have all criticized dangerous and unproven treatment techniques for reactive attachment disorder.

 These techniques include any type of therapy that involves forcing or coercing a child in order to break down what is believed to be the child's resistance to attachments — an unproven theory of the cause of reactive attachment disorder.
 These controversial practices can be psychologically and physically damaging and have led to accidental deaths.

 Beware of mental health providers who promote unorthodox or extreme methods.
 Some offer research as evidence to support their techniques, but none has been published in reputable medical or mental health journals.

 If you're considering any kind of unconventional treatment, talk to your child's psychiatrist first to make sure it's legitimate and not harmful.

 - Reactive attachment disorder of infancy or early childhood.
 In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
 5th ed.
 Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
 Accessed April 9, 2014.